Skip to Main Content

 One benefit to reconfirming the interest rates you’re paying if you do have debt: You’ll be more informed to act quickly if a window to refinance suddenly opens.

-Sometimes, though, those decisions come down to more than just finance.
-Refinancing a longer-dated debt such as a fixed-rate mortgage might also depend on how long you plan to stay in your home, according to McBride.
+Sometimes, though, those decisions come down to more than just financial reasons.
+For example, refinancing a longer-dated debt such as a fixed-rate mortgage might also depend on how long you plan to stay in your home, according to McBride.

 “If you can reduce your fixed mortgage rate by one-half to three-quarters of a percentage point, it is time to do the math on how quickly the monthly savings will recoup the costs of refinancing,” he says.
 “If you’re planning on moving in the next 3 to 5 years, it probably won’t be worth it.”

-Meanwhile, there’s not as much urgency to refinance variable-rate loans when interest rates are falling — “unless you can shave a couple of percentage points in rate by doing so,” McBride says.
+Meanwhile, there’s not as much urgency to refinance variable-rate loans when interest rates are falling — “unless you can shave a couple of percentage points” off your interest rate, McBride says.
 Just be sure to calculate the fees and new monthly payment to determine whether the change is worth it.

 5. Work on boosting your credit score